slatedocs/slate/source/includes/reference/_recipients.md

 Recipient type = *'russiarapida'*

-Required details: bankCode, accountNumber, region, recipient address You have to provide first, last and patronymic names, in order for your transfer to be accepted by the recipient bank.
+Required details: bankCode, accountNumber, region, recipient address.

+You have to provide first, last and patronymic names, in order for your transfer to be accepted by the recipient bank.
 (unless the recipient is registered at the bank with no patronymic)